-I love how the creaminess of this dish really balances out the spicy chicken.
+I love how the creaminess of this pasta really balances out the spicy chicken.
 The extra creaminess is from a mixture of whole milk and heavy cream (which is my weakness!) as well as the parmesan cheese.
 I love dairy.
 Can’t you tell?

 The thick dairy-licious alfredo sauce coats the noodles and is just truly a dream come true.
-Plus this is SUCH forgiving recipe.
+Plus this is SUCH a forgiving recipe.
 If you accidentally let the sauce get waaay too thick – just add a bit more milk (or cream if you’re feeling naughty!) and it immediately gives way to it and becomes a luxurious sauce once more.

 It makes for the perfect, cozy night in with your honey or maybe just yourself and then you’ll have leftovers!
 Let’s get into how to make it!
-Oh, did i mention it’s extra easy?
+Oh, did I mention it’s extra easy?

 Ingredients for Cajun Chicken Alfredo:

 - parmesan cheese (freshly shredded, not the powdered kind)